Lucía Zárate: Career

 At age twelve, Zárate moved from Mexico over to the United States, where she was exhibited for her small stature.
 She first worked as part of an act billed as the "Fairy Sisters", later partnering with Francis Joseph Flynn (billed under the stage name "General Mite") to exhibit internationally.
 In 1889 she was billed in The Washington Post as the "marvelous Mexican midget" and described as "a tiny but all powerful magnet to draw the public."

 An 1876 book published by Oxford University discussed a visit to Zárate paid by several medical professionals, who could not certainly verify that she was twelve years old, but they could ascertain through her dental development that she was at least six years old.
 She weighed 14 pounds (6.4 kg) at her peak at age 20.
 At the time, her height was measured at 20 in tall, and her calf was measured as 4 in in circumference, 1 in more than the thumb of an average adult man.
 She was with her parents at the time and found to be healthy and intelligent, able to speak some English along with her native Spanish.

 Death

-After her circus train became stranded in the snowy Sierra Nevada mountains, Zarate died of hypothermia in 1890.
+After her circus train became stranded in the snowy Sierra Nevada mountains, Zárate died of hypothermia in 1890.